-Russia-Ukraine crisis injects new risks into global economic outlook.
 Russia's invasion of Ukraine (Caa3 NEG) and the economic sanctions that the US (Aaa stable), European governments and other allies have subsequently imposed on Russia have increased risks to the global economic outlook.
-In particular, further escalation of the Russia-Ukraine conflict would put Europe's economic recovery at risk.
 Heightened geopolitical risks are unambiguously negative for economic activity.
 The magnitude of the effects will depend on the length and severity of the crisis.